Managing Your Membership

 You need to apply for a change of College or an additional College Membership by sending us a completed form, Application for College Membership (PDF - 270kb), together with supporting documents as instructed in this form.

-Chartered Members can claim to be a competent and current practitioner in any areas related to any Colleges of which they are a member.
+Chartered Members can claim to be a competent and current practitioner in relevant areas related to any Colleges of which they are a member.
 College membership may make them eligible for registration on NPER in that area.
 Therefore Chartered Members need to demonstrate their Stage 2 Competencies in the College(s) they are seeking by providing a statement of experience and CPD records.

 Expected study completion date